drocheam/optrace/docs/source/usage/raytracer.rst

 **Absorbing Rays**

-optrace ensures that rays not intersecting both lens surfaces get absorbed.
+optrace ensures that rays not intersecting both lens surfaces are absorbed.

-Generally, these rays are error cases.
+Generally, these rays are seen as error cases.
 A ray only hitting one surfaces must enter/leave through the lens side cylinder, that is not handled in our sequential simulation.
 Rays not hitting the lens at all are typically undesired.
-In real optical systems they would be (hopefully) absorbed by the housing of the system.
+In real optical systems they would be absorbed by the housing of the system.

 **Parameter** :attr:`no_pol <optrace.tracer.raytracer.Raytracer.no_pol>`

 The raytracer provides the functionality to trace polarization directions.
-Thus, not only the polarization vector for the ray and ray segment can be calculated, but also the exact transmission at each surface transition.
+Doing so, not only the polarization vector for the ray and ray segment is calculated, but also the exact transmission at each surface transition.
-Unfortunately, the calculation is comparatively computationally intensive.
+Unfortunately, these calculations are comparatively computationally intensive.

-With the parameter :python:`no_pol=True` no polarizations are calculated and a unpolarized/uniformly polarized light is assumed everywhere.
+With the parameter :python:`no_pol=True` no polarizations are calculated and an unpolarized/uniformly polarized light is assumed everywhere.
 Typically this speeds up the tracing by 10-30%.
-Whether you can neglect the influence of polarization depends on the exact setup of the geometry.
+Whether the influence of polarization can be neglected depends on the exact optical setup and application.

 Tracing